- Catering Feast & Fetes

 Search our directory

-A-list celebrities and artists gathered at the industrial looking raw space Eyebeam Atelier for the New York Academy of Art's 20th annual Tribeca Ball, chaired by David Bowie and Iman.
+NEW YORK A-list celebrities and artists gathered at the industrial looking raw space Eyebeam Atelier for the New York Academy of Art's 20th annual Tribeca Ball, chaired by David Bowie and Iman.
 About 345 guests paid the recession-proof price of $500 to attend the funky, yet glamorous event, which was planned by R&D.

 Freelance event designer Simon Costin served as creative director for the event, producing a tableau vivant (that's a still life to some of us) of live nude models with a variety of odd props--a bicycle, a rocking horse--in the middle of the cocktail area.
 Artists from the academy then showed off their skills in charcoal, oil, and clay as guests mingled around them (and the models they were immortalizing) and admired the works-in-progress.
 (The academy also used live nude models at a benefit auction in June.)
 Cellist Noah Hoffeld provided cocktail-hour music, and then proceeded to destroy his instrument with a hammer as guests were seated for dinner.
 Ahh, performance art.